CAN-ACN Bylaws Amended May 2015

 5.01 PRIVILEGES OF MEMBERSHIP:

 Members, Honorary Members and Emeritus Members, but not Student Members or Corporate Members, shall have the right to vote at any duly constituted business meeting of the Association and shall have the right to hold office in the Association.

 At any scientific meeting arranged by the Association, Members, Honorary Members and Emeritus Members only shall be eligible to submit or sponsor communications.

-Regular members in good standing can post adds for positions on the CAN web site free of charge.
-The add information should be sent to the CAN secretary (email@example.com).
+Regular members in good standing can post advertisements for positions on the CAN web site free of charge.

 5.02 ELECTION TO MEMBERSHIP: